igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 ```
 You can then go to `http://localhost:80` or `http://host-ip:80` in a browser.

-If you want to start a `liferay-instance` instance in debug mode, execute the following:
+If you want to start a `liferay-instance` in debug mode, execute the following:
 ```console
 $ docker run --name <container name> -d %%IMAGE%%:<tag> catalina.sh jpda run
 ```